saschadiercks/design-system-with-11ty/src/eleventy/pages/7-utilities/sticky/description.md

-If you add this class to an element, it becomes sticky, using the <code>display: sticky</code> property.
+Adding this class to an element, it becomes sticky, using the <code>display: sticky</code> property.
 Works without js in modern browsers.
-If nessecary use feature-detection to add this behavior to older browsers via js.
+If nessecary we could use feature-detection to add this behavior to older browsers via js.